Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Brock Marsh is also called the Scientific Quarter.
 Some of its denizens are scientists and thinkers, including physicists, chimerist, biophilosophers and teratologists, chymists, necrochymists, mathematicians, karcists and metallurgists, and vodyanoi shaman.
 If it's an obsure branch of an even more obscure form of knowledge, Brock Marsh is the place to find its practitioners.
 Its businesses include private libraries, book binders, herbalists, makers of glassware and copper tubing, scale and balance makers, and other artisans who cater to the scientific trade.
 Small hordes of badgers scamper through the streets, familiars by tradition to the learned, and waddle through special flaps in the store-fronts and doors of these shops.

 The favoured locales of the scientific class are pubs.
-The Dying Child on Umber Promendade is particiularly popular and is run by Silchristcheck, a vodyanoi who rarely leaves his bath.
-Another favourite is the Moon's Daughters, the common name for the two rocky satelites that orbit the Bas-Lag's moon, which sits near Denachi's Bridge, linking Brock Marsh to Bone Town.
+Run by Silchristcheck, a surly vodyanoi who rarely leaves his bath - The Dying Child on Umber Promendade is particiularly popular.
+Another favourite is the Moon's Daughters (the common name for the two rocky satelites that orbit the Bas-Lag's moon), which sits near Denachi's Bridge, linking Brock Marsh to Bone Town.

 **The Glasshouse**: Built in the middle of Riverskin, this enormous hothouse is home to the majority of the city's cactacae.
 As its name suggests, it is an entirely enclosed glasshouse.
 A flattened dome over 70 metres high at its peak and, at its base, more than a quarter of a mile in diameter, the Glasshouse covers several city blocks originally designed for human habitation, the old streets stopping abruptly as they reach a glass wall.
 The old houses have been adapted for their new, much taller and larger inhabitants: roofs and walls knocked through; tops and backsides of buildings given extra rooms.
 New structures have been crammed in amongst the old - strange agglomerations of human architecture and monolithic stone-slab edifices stretching in big blocks of variegated colour - some several stories tall.
 The most imposing is a large red-stone step pyramid that serves a religious function known only to the cactacae, although some sort of sun worship seems likely.
 The pyramid terraces are overflowing with desert plants, and it is topped with a lensed heliochymical device that generates powerful rays of sunlight.